ricogendron/phase-diversity/README.md

 The phase retrieval consist in iterating on the phase coefficients of this model until the produced images become as close as possible to the user's data, in a (weighted) least-square sense.
-The minimisation is performed using a Levenberg- Marquardt algo.
+The minimisation behind is performed using a Levenberg-Marquardt algorithm.

 # User manual